Common Inquiries

 We will review cost with you at the consultation, or we can email you a price sheet.
 We have formal 20 Session Reviews where the whole team gathers to review progress; along with 40/60/80 Session Reviews.
 You can purchase nfb by individual sessions, or in packages of 10 or 20 at a discounted price.

-If i were to come in for sports performance, how would I get started and what would we do?
+If I were to come in for sports performance, how would I get started and what would we do?

 We would start in a similar way to the traditional program, and spend more time and detail on the presenting issue.
 We have some very specific performance/athlete inventories that you will fill out, and they take a bit of time.
 This gives us insight on what detail is really needing work.
 Work can range from pre-performance routine/post-performance routine work, to us watching a competitive round of golf, to coming to a practice and meeting coaches.
 The work here is very specific, and the integration of the neurofeedback can be a key element along with mental strategy in taming the mind to up your game.